 Once the non-custodial wallet is set up, you can move some Ether into the wallet.
 The wallet address is like your bank account number that you will use to send and receive crypto.

-For those of you who will use Metamask, you are allowed to copy the wallet address from the page dashboard – convenient and easy!
+For those who will use Metamask, you can copy the wallet address from the page dashboard – convenient and easy!

 Choose An NFT Marketplace